devwithmike/Moose/README.md

 ## Disclaimer

-Moose does not contain all the features and functions mongoose has.
-Please read through the documentation for Moose before using it.
+Moose is a very lightweight ODM for MongoDB, please read the documentation before using it.